After Action Reviews Help Leaders Grow

 The AAR is universally adaptable – can be used at any level by any leader in any type of organization or even at home.
 It is a process used to help teams of any size learn how to improve their performance.
 The process is most effective when it is used routinely within the organization providing that catalyst for consistent growing of leaders and team.

-The AAR Process
+Preparing and Executing The AAR

-Leaders must embrace the 4 keys to a successfully executed AAR event.
+Individual or team AARs have leaders who must embrace the 4 keys to a successfully executed AAR event.
 They are:

 - What did we set out to do?
 There needs to be very clear understanding of the intent of the leaders going into the event or activity.
 What were the mission, goals, objectives, standards, or outcomes identified to be addressed?
 What was the game plan?
 Or sales strategy?
 Or surgical procedure?
 Or leadership transition plan?
 Or client engagement strategy?